ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 ### Up-front design

-Some up-front design is necessary in order to start efficiently and to prevent too much rework.
+Some up-front design is necessary to start efficiently and to prevent too much rework.
 This means thinking about the big picture:

 * Used technology